 Sena moves SC, seeks hearing against Guv's decision of not giving time to submit letter of support

-The lawyers, appearing for the Shiv Sena, told PTI that they have made a request to the registrar for according urgent hearing on Tuesday itself and said they are yet to get a response.

-The Shiv Sena has termed the governor's Monday decision as unconstitutional, unreasonable and mala fide.
+The Shiv Sena has sought a direction from the apex court to quash the governor's Monday decision not giving it the opportunity to prove majority on the floor of the House.
+The party has termed the decision as unconstitutional, unreasonable, discriminatory, capricious and mala fide.

+"The governor refused to grant even three days time that it has requisite majority to form government in Maharashtra," the petition filed through advocate Sunil Fernandes said.
+In the petition, the Sena contended that the governor's decision was violative of Article 14 and 21 of the Constitution.

+"It is exfacie arbitrary, unreasonable, capricious and mala fide exercise of power in order to ensure that Shiv Sena is precluded from getting a fair and reasonable opportunity of proving majority on the floor of the House" the petition said.
+In the petition, the Shiv Sena has made the ministry of home affairs, the Maharashtra government and the Sharad Pawar-led Nationalist Congress Party (NCP) as respondents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)